prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 ```

 If the `Monitor` resource has a `tlsConfig` field defined, the Operator will use a merge strategy to combine the `tlsConfig` fields from the PodMonitor object with the `tlsConfig` fields of the scrape class, the `tlsConfig` fields in the `PodMonitor` resource take precedence.

-If the resource specifies a scrape class name that isn't defined in the Prometheus/PrometheusAgent object, then the scrape resource is dropped by the operator.

-If the resource doesn't specify a scrape class name and the Prometheus/PrometheusAgent object defines a default scrape class, the operator will act as if the PodMonitor resource specified the default scrape class name.

 ### Probe Resource